Fact or Fiction? Investigating 7 Common Fertility & Pregnancy Myths

 It is best to limit alcohol consumption while taking fertility drugs or receiving fertility treatments.
 While trying to start a family, it’s hard to know exactly when you’ll get pregnant.
 Depending on when you conceive it can take anywhere from 2-6 weeks for you to realize you’re pregnant.
 During this time, alcohol consumption can be harmful to the beginning stages of pregnancy.
 We advise cutting alcohol out of your diet as soon as you find out you are pregnant.
 Routine use of alcohol leads to fetal alcohol spectrum disorders (FASDs) as well as premature birth, low birth weight, and possibly miscarriage.

 It is the consensus of most healthcare professionals that no amount of alcohol can be considered safe in pregnancy.
-Here are some tips for quitting drinking during pregnancy.
+Here are some during pregnancy.

 Is Alcohol After IUI or IVF Allowed?